Methcathinone: History

 Methcathinone was first synthesized in 1928 in the United States and was patented by Parke-Davis in 1957.
 It was used in the Soviet Union during the 1930s and 1940s as an anti-depressant (under the name Эфедрон—ephedrone).
 Methcathinone has long been used as a drug of abuse in the Soviet Union and Russia.

 Circa 1994, the United States government recommended to the UN Secretary-General that methcathinone should be listed as a Schedule I controlled substance in the Convention on Psychotropic Substances.
 In 1995, following US advice, China added the drug to its list of prohibited substances and discontinued its pharmaceutical use.

+It is currently a Schedule III drug in Canada along with codeine, anabolic steroids, and testosterone.
+It is legal to possess in Canada, but illegal to purchase.
+Methcathinone used to have the nick-name "bath salts", to avoid restrictions on importation.

 Chemistry

 Methcathinone is a beta-keto N-methylamphetamine and is closely related to the naturally occurring compounds, cathinone and cathine.
 It is also very closely related to methamphetamine, differing by only the β-ketone substituent and differing from amphetamine by both a keto and N-methyl substituent.
 Its carbon skeleton is identical to pseudoephedrine and methamphetamine.
-It differs from pseudoephedrine in that the hydroxide beta to the aromatic ring is oxidized to a ketone.
+It differs from pseudoephedrine in that the hydroxyl beta to the aromatic ring is oxidized to a ketone.